ukdavewood/p2pp/README.md

 open -W -a P2PP.app --args;
 ```

-NB/ In this example there is an additional pass at the front to show all 7 colours unaltered - the first 3 lines can be renmoved if required
+NB/ In this example there is an additional pass at the front to show all 7 colours unaltered - the first 3 lines can be removed if not required

 3. Tool Changing GCode in Printer/CUstom G-Code -